Why Prehab Could Be Answer to Your Sports Injuries

-A study1 was carried out to observe the effects of a 10 week eccentric overload training on lower-limb muscle injury prevention and performance in young elite soccer players.
+A study was carried out to observe the effects of a 10-week eccentric overload training on lower-limb muscle injury prevention and performance in young elite soccer players.
 The results showed a reduction in muscle-injury incidence and severity.
 It also showed improvements in common soccer tasks such as jumping ability and linear-sprinting speed among players.

-Furthermore, a six-year prospective study2 on a professional basketball team by Riva, D et al. found that proprioceptive training programs led to improvements in proprioceptive control in single stance which could be a key factor for an effective reduction in ankle sprains, knee sprains, and low back pain.
+Furthermore, a six-year prospective study on a professional basketball team by Riva, D et al. found that proprioceptive training programs led to improvements in proprioceptive control in a single stance which could be a key factor for an effective reduction in ankle sprains, knee sprains, and low back pain.

 Sports specific drills are the most important part of your prehab as it trains your body to anticipate any possible danger that might happen.
 The mechanism of anticipation is known as feedforward mechanism and is the best way to prevent injuries.

 There is no specific time frame for prehab as it should be an ongoing part of your training, from pre-season to regular season.
 Your prehab regime will have to be regularly reviewed and modified from time to time as your strength, flexibility and feedforward ability improves.